ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Product type list](../../images/dashboard/catalog_product_types_list.png)

 ### Creating new product type
 To create a new product type, click on the button in the upper left corner of the product type table - *Add New*.
-You will be redirected to the product type details page (see [below](#editing-product-type)).
+You will be redirected to the product type details page (see [Editing product type](#editing-product-type)).

 ### Editing product type
 To edit a product type, click on the edit button in the product type list.
 This opens the product type details page.
 ![Product type details](../../images/dashboard/catalog_product_types_detail.png)

 The detail page consists of the following sections:
 1. *General information* - this section contains the name of the product type.
-You'll see this name in the Product edit page (see [below](#editing-product)) when you select the product type.
+You'll see this name in the Product edit page (see [Editing product](#editing-product)) when you select the product type.
 It's not visible in the storefront.
 2. *Allowed attributes* - this section contains the list of attributes that are allowed in the product type.
 It's a dropdown list from which you can select the attributes.
 You can select multiple attributes.
-Those are the attribtues that you'll be able to select in the product edit page (see [below](#editing-product)) when you select the product type.
+Those are the attribtues that you'll be able to select in the product edit page (see [Editing product](#editing-product)) when you select the product type.
     ![Product type details](../../images/dashboard/catalog_attributes_allowed_attributes.png)
 3. *Vat groups* - this section contains the list of vat groups that are allowed in the product type.
 They're listed in a sections groupped by the country.
 You need to select *Vat group* for each country.
 You can select only one vat group per country.
 When calculating price incl VAT for each product x country, selected vat group will be used.
     ![Product type details](../../images/dashboard/catalog_product_types_vat_groups.png)